UW-Madison-Bacteriology-Bioinformatics/chtc-containers/README.md

 queue
 ```

-You will need to change the line `container_image` to correspond to the file path of the `.sif` file you created in step 1.
+You will need to change the line `container_image` to correspond to the file path of the `.sif` file you created the previous step.

 ### Writing your executable script for CHTC (.sh)